-- Player 1 skates in over blue line and receives a backhand pass from the first player in the other line. - Player 1 continues to skate towards the nets to take a shot. - The player that passed to Player 1 then skates over blue line and receives a backhand pass from the other line. - Once players take their shot, they should circle behind the net and return to the back of the opposite line.
+- Player 1 skates in over blue line and receives pass from first player in other line. - Player 1 continues to skate towards the nets to take a shot - The player that passed to Player 1 then skates over blue line and receives pass from other line. - Once players take their shot, they should circle behind the net and return to the back of the opposite line.

-Key Teaching Points - Backhand Passing
+Key Teaching Points - Lead Passing